max0x7ba/atomic_queue/README.md

 # atomic_queue
-Multiple producer multipe consumer C++ *lock-free* queues.
+Multiple producer multiple consumer C++ *lock-free* queues.
 They contain busy loops, so they are not *wait-free*.
 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.
 * `BlockingAtomicQueue` - a faster fixed size ring-buffer for atomic elements which busy-waits when empty or full.